pantor/ruckig/README.md

 ```
 Abs(target_acceleration) <= Sqrt(2 * max_jerk * (max_velocity - Abs(target_velocity)))
 ```
 If a DoF is not enabled, it will be ignored in the calculation.
 A minimum duration can be optionally given.
 Furthermore, the minimum velocity and acceleration can be specified.
 If it is not given, the negative maximum velocity or acceleration will be used (similar to the jerk limit).
 For example, this might be useful in human robot collaboration settings with a different velocity limit towards a human.
+The synchronization behavior is as follows:

 Synchronization Behavior   | Explanation
 -------------------------- | -------------------------------------------------------------------
-Time                       | Always synchronize the DoFs to reach the target at the same time TimeIfNecessary            | Synchronize only when necessary None                       | Calculate every DoF independently
+Time                       | Always synchronize the DoFs to reach the target at the same time TimeIfNecessary            | Synchronize only when necessary (e.g. for non-zero target velocity or acceleration) None                       | Calculate every DoF independently